rice-systems/embeddedpython/docs/Sys.md

 getb()
 ------

 Gets a byte from the host.
-Both getb() and [sys.putb()](Sys#putb() "wikilink") work as direct interfaces to the USB connection, and therefore are primarily used by IPM.
+Both getb() and [sys.putb()](#putbb) work as direct interfaces to the USB connection, and therefore are primarily used by IPM.
 However, they are also usable if you're running a program that does not work through IPM: without IPM, the connection to Owl should appear as the device /dev/mcu.
 You can manually open this file and write bytes to it, which will then be retrieved from /dev/mcu by a call to getb().

 heap()
 ------